-- No class: we do not meet on Saturdays. - Withdrawal after deadline period starts and runs to the end of the semester.
-Withdrawals require approval from Academic Affairs after this point.
+- NO CLASS: We do not meet on Fridays. - Withdrawals now require approval from Academic Affairs.

 - First Draft of Research paper due.
-Post at least 3 pages in the "Research Paper: Draft #1" Discussion Board topic prior to class so that.
+Post at least 3 pages in the "Research Paper: Draft #1" Discussion Board forum prior to class so that.
 (5 points if 3+ pages, -5 if not posted by class time). - Two-minute Presentations overflow. - Sign up for a conference with me via Starfish.
 See Handouts section for instructions on how to do this.
 You can only sign up for one conference.